 National Coffee Day occurs every September 29 and International Coffee Day is every October 1.
 Keep in mind that ground or whole bean coffee lasts only 6 months in your pantry (less if the temperature fluctuates above 70°F) or up to two years in a freezer.
 Coffee goes “bad” by losing flavor and aroma, so if you aren’t particular, then you may not notice the effects of longer storage.
 But there’s no reason to buy more than a year’s worth of anything—it just ties up money you might want to spend on something else.
 If you prefer instant coffee, it lasts a long, long time.
 So, stock up once a year and be done with it.
 By-the-way, the freezer in your refrigerator (32°F) is not nearly as cold as a standalone “deep” freezer (-10°F to +0°F), so storage life in the former considerably shorter (6 months to 1 year).
 Check out National Coffee Day deals & discounts at local cafés September 29.

-- Vegetables and herbs at their peak in September include greens of all kinds, rabe (flowering green vegetables, often broccoli), cabbages, cucumbers, artichokes, broccoli, green beans, carrots, turnips, onions, and all kinds of green herbs.
+- Vegetables and herbs at their peak in September include greens of all kinds, rabe (flowering green vegetables, often broccoli), cabbages, cucumbers, artichokes, broccoli, green beans, carrots, turnips, and onions.
+More info: Washington Grown Vegetable seasons

 - Outgoing vegetables.
 You’ll see the last of corn, eggplants, peppers, tomatillos, and tomatoes.
 So, buy early in the month because if the weather turns, these crops can disappear suddenly.